StnkRB/Chrome-Extension-X-AutoComment/README.md

 Overview

-X Draft Reply Helper is a lightweight Chrome extension that assists users in drafting replies on X (formerly Twitter).
+X AutoComment is a lightweight Chrome extension that assists users in drafting replies on X (formerly Twitter).
 When viewing a post, the extension allows you to insert a randomized, pre-written reply draft into the reply box with a single click.

 Important: